Batman (TV series): Batman (1966 film)

 A film based on the television show, Batman, was released in 1966.
-The film was originally intended to be produced before the series as a way to introduce the series to the public.
-However, the series' premiere was moved up and the film was forced to wait until the summer hiatus after the first season.
+The film was initially intended to be produced before the series as a way to introduce it to the public, but the series premiere was moved up, and the film was forced to wait until the summer hiatus after the first season.
 The film was produced quickly to get into theatres prior to the start of season two of the television series.

+Originally, the film had been conceived to help sell the television series abroad, but the success of the series in the United States was sufficient publicity.
+The film's budget allowed for producers to build the Batboat and lease a helicopter that would be made into the Batcopter, both of which were used in the second and third seasons of the television show.
 The film did not initially perform well in theaters.

-Originally, the movie had been conceived to help sell the television series abroad, but the success of the series in the United States was sufficient publicity.
-The film was shot after season one was filmed.
-The movie's budget allowed for producers to build the Batboat and lease a helicopter that would be made into the Batcopter, both of which were used in the second and third seasons of the television show.
+Batgirl

+In addition to the film, and prior to season 3, a 7-minute pilot introducing Batgirl was produced.
+While it never actually aired, it was intended as a pilot for a Batgirl spin-off series that would often cross over with the parent series.
+These actions were to boost declining ratings and to get a wider audience by having a regular female lead.
+Eventually the end result was simply adding Batgirl as one of the leads on the main series and she appeared in every episode of the 3rd season with the season's opening episode focusing almost entirely on her.
+This helped the season's ratings temporarily increase, but not enough for ABC to continue to produce new episodes.
+The pilot was eventually released on DVD and Blu-ray in the Batman Complete Series box set.

+Legends of the Superheroes

+Two TV specials were produced by Hanna-Barbera featuring Adam West and Burt Ward reprising their roles as Batman and Robin alongside several other DC Comics heroes and villains.
+Frank Gorshin also returned as The Riddler for the first special, The Challenge of the Superheroes.

 Batman: Return of the Caped Crusaders

-West and Ward announced at the Mad Monster Party that one or two Batman animated movies would be released in 2016 with the two doing voiced roles as their characters for the show's 50th anniversary along with Julie Newmar returning.
+An animated film marking the show's 50th anniversary, with West and Ward reprising their roles as Batman and Robin.
+Julie Newmar also returned as Catwoman.

 Batman: Return of the Caped Crusaders was released on Digital HD and Digital Media on October 11, 2016, and on DVD and Blu-ray November 1.

 Batman vs. Two-Face

 A sequel to Batman: Return of the Caped Crusaders called Batman vs. Two-Face was released on October 10, 2017.
 The film starred William Shatner voicing Two-Face as the main antagonist.
-Adam West died before it was released, but did complete his voiceover work before his passing.
+Adam West died before it was released, but did complete his voiceover work before his death.
 This was one of Adam West's final performances before he died from leukemia.